Ty-R/discord-item-catalogue/README.md

 **Usage:** `!cat seller default [:id]`\
 **Example:** `!cat seller default 123`

+Something to note:

+* You can find out your current default seller by running the command without giving it an ID

 ### Removing a seller

 If a user no longer wishes to have a seller in the catalogue they can remove it.